Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 The Doctor neglected to answer for a long period of silence.
 It was true that Rose could never under any circumstance know where he went every time he 'ran off to break shit' but he also knew telling her that he loved her, to the point where he wanted to break in every face that turned in her direction, was also unacceptable.
 He didn't voice this fact, but instead nodded curtly to Jack, avoiding his eyes.

 "And another thing," Jack said, spurred on by the Doctor's 'acceptance'.
 "You really need to sleep.
-If you won't take my bed — with me out of it — at the very least spoon with Rose tonight."
+If you won't take my bed—with me out of it—at the very least spoon with Rose tonight."
 The captain grinned when the Doctor shot him a glare.
 "I'm serious.
 Not for sex or anything like that, but for sleep.
-Plus… and don't tell her I told you…" Jack's voice went mischievously low and gleeful, "she told me she wouldn't mind if you did."
+Plus… and don't tell her I told you…" Jack's voice went low and gleeful, "she told me she wouldn't mind if you did."

-Jack bounced up and left, debris crunching under his boots as he did so, leaving the Doctor staring wide-eyed at powder.
-Shock was flooding through his systems, and now his mind was racing with irrationality, astonishment and exhaustion.
+Jack left, debris crunching under his boots as he did so, leaving the Doctor staring wide-eyed at powder.
+Shock was flooding through his systems, and now his mind was racing with Jack's words and slight exhaustion.
 Did Rose actually tell Jack that, or was he lying?
 If she had told him that, did it mean she really didn't mind or she just wanted him to sleep, or that she really did want to sleep with him?
 In the same bed of course.
-Although the very last theory did pang the Doctor, since he was extremely certain that wasn't the case—
+Although the very last theory did pang the Doctor, since he was certain that wasn't the case—

 "Needed something from the TARDIS," he said jovially, waving the object in front of her.